starhunt-project/starhunt-web-client/README.md

 ```

 To test the website locally, you need to download the project’s FITS data
-files and place them in the directory `starhunt_data/`.
-Then, we recommend
+files and place them in the directory `starhunt_data/`. **If any files are
+missing, the JavaScript will get stuck in an infinite loop and nothing will
-running:
+work!** Then, we recommend running:

 ```
 npx http-server -p 8888 dist/